neurophysik/jitcode/docs/index.rst

 Overview
 --------

-JiTCODE (just-in-time compilation for ordinary differential equations) is an extension of `SciPy’s ODE`_ (`scipy.integrate.ode`).
+JiTCODE (just-in-time compilation for ordinary differential equations) is an extension of SciPy’s `ODE`_ (`scipy.integrate.ode`) or `Solve IVP`_ (`scipy.integrate.solve_ivp`).
-Where SciPy’s ODE takes a Python function as an argument, JiTCODE takes an iterable (or generator function) of symbolic expressions, which it translates to C code, compiles on the fly, and uses as the function to feed into SciPy’s ODE.
+Where the latter take a Python function as an argument, JiTCODE takes an iterable (or generator function) of symbolic expressions, which it translates to C code, compiles on the fly, and uses as the function to feed into SciPy’s ODE or Solve IVP.
 Symbolic expressions are mostly handled by `SymEngine`_, `SymPy`_’s compiled-backend-to-be (see `SymPy vs. SymEngine`_ for details).

 This design has the following advantages: